vormkracht10/laravel-permanent-cache/README.md

 You can specify a bunch of things, like the queue connection using the `$connection` property.
 You can basically configure you cache as a Laravel job.
-This works because the `Cached` class from which we are inheriting is structured like a Laravel job!
+This works because the `Cached` class from which we are inheriting is structured like a Laravel job.

 ##### [Read more on Jobs & Queues](https://laravel.com/docs/queues)